The moduli space of multi-scale differentials: Introduction

 Mirzakhani-Wright~\cite{mwinv} considered the compactification of holomorphic strata that simply forgets all irreducible components of the stable curve on which the limit differential is identically zero.
 This is called the WYSIWYG (``what you see is what you get") compactification.
 Since this compactification reflects much of the tangent space of an $\SL_2(\RR)$-orbit closure, it has proven useful to their classification.
 This compactification is however not even a complex analytic space, see \cite{CW}.

 \paragraph{\bf Applications} Many applications of our compactification are based on the normal crossing boundary divisor and a good coordinate system, given by the perturbed period coordinates (see Section~\ref{sec:perturbed}) near the boundary.
-The first application in \cite{CoMoZa} shows that the area form is a good metric on the tautological bundle.
-This is required in \cite{SauvagetMinimal} for a direct computation of Masur-Veech volumes, and in \cite{CMSZ} to justify the formula for the spin components.
+The first application in \cite{CoMoZa} shows that the area form is a good enough metric on the tautological bundle.
+This is required in \cite{SauvagetMinimal, CMSPrincQuad, SauvagetFlat} for direct computations of Masur-Veech volumes, and in \cite{CMSZ} to justify the volume formula for the spin components.

-A second application in \cite{CoMoZaEU} is the construction of an analog of the Euler sequence for projective space on $\LMS$.
+A second application in \cite{CoMoZaEU} is the construction of an analogue of the Euler sequence for projective spaces on $\LMS$.
 This allows to recursively compute all Chern classes of the (logarithmic) cotangent bundle to $\LMS$.
 In particular this gives a recursive way to compute the orbifold Euler characteristic of the moduli spaces $\PP\omoduli[g,n](\mu)$.
 Moreover, it gives a formula for the canonical bundle.
 As in the case of the moduli space of curves, this opens the gate towards determining the Kodaira dimension of $\PP\omoduli[g,n](\mu)$.
-This has been solved so far only for some series of cases, see~\cite{gendron}, \cite{barros} and \cite{farkasverraoddspin}.
+Previously the Kodaira dimension was known only for some series of special cases, see~\cite{farkasverraoddspin, gendron, barros}.
+Building on the compactification developed in this paper, the recent work of \cite{CCMKod} determined the Kodaira dimension for a large class of $\PP\omoduli[g,n](\mu)$.

+A third application is towards the classification of connected components of the strata of $k$-differentials in~\cite{ChenGendronComponents}.
+Crucially, the viewpoint in that paper relies on the smoothness of a $k$-differential version of $\LMS$ developed later in~\cite{CoMoZa}.
+In particular, the concept of \prmas helps to construct certain multi-scale $k$-differentials in the boundary that can provide information for generalized spin and hyperelliptic structures after smoothing into the interior of the strata.